 - Use SeatGuru to find the perfect seat on your particular plane!
 If you are traveling with a partner or friend, book the window and aisle seats.
 Most people will not book the middle seat—some will actually pay extra to avoid it.
 So, when you book the window and aisle, you and your travel mate will typically get an entire row to yourself.
 And don’t worry, if someone does book the middle seat, they’re probably happy to trade with one of you.
 If you don’t feel like chancing it, book two aisle seats in the same row.
 This way, you’ll have extra space but can still talk.

 Not packing correctly can cost you—literally.
 Often, especially if you’re traveling with budget carriers, checked luggage fees can add up to more than the cost of the ticket.
-Baggage is an easy place for you to save big!
+Baggage is one of the travel hacks and is an easy place for you to save big!

 - Consider going carry-on only.
 I’ve been traveling more than five years with just a carry-on.
 If I can do it for that long, surely you can do it for a long weekend or two-week holiday!
 Also, when packing, don’t fold your clothes, roll them.
 It’s a huge space saver!
 You can even tuck socks and underwear into your shoes to save space!

 - Take an empty bottle of water through security and then fill it up at the water fountain as you wait to board.
 Of course, only do this if you’re traveling through a country with drinkable tap water.